Bridge scoring

 While a deal of bridge is always played following a unique set of rules, its scoring may vary depending on the type of event the deal is played on.
 There are two main categories of scoring: rubber and duplicate.
 Rubber scoring, and its popular variant Chicago, are mostly used in social play.
 Duplicate scoring is focused on tournament competition and has many variations that compare and rank the relative performance of partnerships and teams playing the same deals as their competitors.

-Terminology
+Elements

 The following terms and concepts, defined in the glossary of contract bridge terms, are essential to understanding bridge scoring: